DataSystemsGroupUT/PAPyA/README.md

 > PAPyA is uploaded to [PyPI](https://pypi.org/project/PAPyA/) package manager to help users find and install PAPyA easily in their environment.

-To use PAPyA in an environment, run:
+To use PAPyA on an environment, run:
 ```
 pip install PAPyA
 ```